 I would really like to prohibit our competitors’ early sale promotions.
 Midsummer sales and the like are not constructive – people no longer believe in what they bought a short while ago.

-Of course trends are extremely important for us.
-They inspire fashion and retail, and if they gone, our business will be gone.
+Of course, trends are extremely important for us.
+They inspire fashion and retail, and if they are gone, our business will be gone.
 We trace them across all kinds of influences, like architecture, art, zeitgeist and everything else that comes with it.
 But when we decide what to include in our range, we rely exclusively on our experience.

-Retail needs to stop on what is tried and tested.
+Retail needs to stop focusing on what is tried and tested.
 It needs to be courageous enough to venture into new territories and keep asking: do customers really need this, or are they just feeling insecure?

 SARAH ANDELMAN